 Pickled onion is my secret trick to enhance a salads delicious factor.
 If you haven't made pickled onions before, welcome, your life is about to change.
 Takes about 2 minutes and the jar will last for about a week in your fridge.
 I pile them high on everything I eat.

-Although the whole science behind biotransformation is dense and can feel a bit confusing, start small by focusing on adding in good nutrients.
+Although the whole science behind biotransformation is dense and can feel a bit confusing, start small by focusing on adding good nutrients.
 A simple shift to increase greater health in your body.
-Start by adding this salad into your meal plan this week.
+Start by adding this salad to your meal plan this week.
 Simple and delicious.

 - 1 small head cauliflower